AlejandroMar/CRUD-app-to-Jot-ideas/notes.md

 ## section 5 lecture 33
 #### protecting routes
 create a function ensure authenticated as a helper and use it where ever you need
+* create a helpers folder and there create a file called auth.js